 Description.-The body is whitish in color and rather thick; the head is blunt and is provided with three lips; the tail of the female is long and attenuated; the vulva is located in the anterior third of the body.
-The male is provided with a rudimentary caudal pouch the posterior extremity is blunt.

-and one spicula; the posterior extremity is blunt.
+The male is provided with a rudimentary caudal pouch and one spicula; the posterior extremity is blunt.
 The male is from one-half to three-fourths inch in length; the female is from one to one and one-half inches in length; the female is oviparous.